5 Types of Nosing to Upgrade Your Stairs in 2024

 However, it's crucial to pay attention to the Light Reflectance Value (LRV) of the color of the anti-slip strips when choosing nosings with this feature.
 They should differ from the color of the floor covering or steps by at least 30 points.
 Additionally, it is advisable to avoid selecting colors that closely resemble the staircase tiles or carpet to enhance visibility and safety.

-Ready to Get Your Perfect Stair Nosing?
+Ready to Get Your Perfect Stair Nosing Types?

 Now, do you have the best answer in your mind?
 The choice of stair nosings is certainly not a simple matter.
 It not only influences aesthetics but is also closely tied to safety.